HFrost0/tiny-asyncio/README.md

 ```

 yield itself. and `Task`'s `__step` will receive bottom future object, and add done callback to them.
 Notice that
-all function will be executed by a global events loop including `__step`.
+all function will be executed by a global event loop including `__step`.
 I think this part is the core part in asyncio.

 ## `yield from` and `await`